joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 So **normalization** simplifies updates.
 Providing an **identity** operation allows us to automate **normalization** based on the colocated queries.
-The **identity** operation also makes UI reconciliation trivial since we now which UI elements map to which data.
+The **identity** operation also makes UI reconciliation trivial since we now know which UI elements map to which data.

 Lets see how this works in practice.
 You can skip the following three